neo-project/docs/en-us/faq.md

 **Why is it prompted that there is no object's private key in the wallet when withdrawing assets from a multi-party signature contract which requires a minimum signature of 3?**

-After the private chain is set up, you need to make the same configurations in all four wallets, that is, add the multi-party signed address and then rebuild the wallet index.
+After the private chain is set up, you need to make the same configurations in all four wallets, that is, add the multi-party signed addresses and then rebuild the wallet index.

-## Smart Contract
+## Smart contract

 **Why is it prompted the NuGet package cannot be restored when I try to publish neon?
 Even if I use Visual Studio 2017, the problem still occurs.**